department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/analytics-tools/google-tag-manager-process.md

 3. Apply custom dimensions if necessary

 ### QA Testing
-As part of story validation, the Analytics & Insights teams performs thorough QA of both the dataLayer and GTM workspace.
+As part of story validation, the Analytics & Insights team performs thorough QA of both the dataLayer and GTM workspace.
 This testing should be done within the staging environment and reflect as close to the final functionality as possible.
-The QA process can be deamed "done" when the following are done:
+The QA process can be deemed "done" when the following are done:
 1. The dataLayer events and variables have been validated according to relevant test scenarios.
 2. The GTM configuration, by a different team member than the one who configured the workspace, has been validated according to the same relevant test scenarios.
-3. All test scenarios have been documented within the github issue.
+3. All test scenarios have been documented within the GitHub issue.
 Please see below for template.

 ##### Edge Cases to Test / Ask yourself
 1. **DL Bleed-over**: If multiple events fire on a page and are used within the same tagging, ensure DL variables DO NOT bleed-over into other irrelevant events.
 This can be solved by asking the developer to pass in `undefined` for events where the variable is not used